People take vacations. Companies don’t.

 1. Supplemental Staff

 Permanently staffing an IT department for absolute peak capacity, by hiring standby employees to fill in for absent team members, just doesn’t make sense.
-As an alternative, hedge funds turn to outsourcing to cover employee vacations and sick time or to supplement a team during special projects.
+As an alternative, hedge funds often turn to outsourcing to cover employee vacations and sick time or to supplement a team during special projects.
 This strategy is far more cost-effective than expanding full-time headcount.
 It also provides the fund with a ready backup contingency plan, as well as the flexibility to scale up resources as needed.

 2. Complete Outsourcing (External Staff)